⚙️ How should organizations structure themselves for sustainable innovation in Industry 5.0?

 The hidden tax of business growth: governance increases with scale but can consume leadership time if not refined.
 Strong orgs streamline processes to serve the work, not suffocate it.
 Balance is key. #TechLeadership #StartupGrowth #OrganizationalDesign

 It’s rarely a lack of information that sinks a project.
 In large organizations, the facts are usually all there, sitting in plain sight.
-Often on a slide deck or a spreadsheet.
+Often on a slide deck, a spreadsheet or worse: an email.

 The breakdown happens in the transmission.
 Where data meets hierarchy, ego, and "the way we've always done it."